dovrosenberg/foundry-simple-weather/README.md

 I built this as a way to learn Foundry better, but I plan to maintain it for now and am happy to consider [feature requests](https://github.com/dovrosenberg/foundry-simple-weather/issues/new/choose)

+## Note on v13 compatibility

+I will be definitely supporting v13 in this package, and much of the work is done.
+There's not a whole lot else I can do until Simple Calendar provides an update, though, short of breaking the connection.
+Please encourage them to do so.
+If you're using this module without Simple Calendar - open an issue and I'll see about doing some sort of interim, SC-free release.

 ## Features

 - Intuitive UI to generate weather